 Reflections on my journey to stay in one place

 I moved here scared and reluctant after finding out that my apartment was turning into a condo and that my work-for-rent gig was over.
 I had bought a $500 home in the tax auction but it had no windows, electricity, plumbing, or heat and it was still winter.
-I had not signed a lease since my divorce and, after moving twelve times in three and a half years, I seemed to know less about where I belonged than where I didn’t.
+I had not signed a lease since my divorce and, after moving twelve times in three and a half years, I seemed to know more about where I didn’t belong than where I did.

-These frequent moves gave me a strong sense of respect for the idea of “home” so I think that’s why I was so stunned when I met Mr. Ben Jaros in front of his Hamtramck house that he proudly told me had never moved from.
+These frequent moves gave me a strong sense of respect for the idea of “home,” so I think that’s why I was so stunned when I met Mr. Jaros.
+He was standing in front of the house as I passed by.
+I inquired if this was his home: “Yes it is and I have lived here my whole life!” he proudly told me.
 I asked if I could take his picture and he agreed.
-I immediately decided this picture would be the olive branch in our friendship.
-I planned to offer the photo as a gift and take him out to Coney Island to hear his stories over a greasy breakfast.
-I wanted to know what he had lived through and, even more than that, I wanted to know what it was like to feel satisfied with that you already had.
+Immediately, I knew this picture would be the olive branch in our friendship: I would print the image of the old man with his house as an offering and, in return, he would share about his time there.
+I wanted to know what he had lived through and, even more than that, I wanted my restless soul to learn what it was like for a person to be satisfied with what they already had.

-My intentions were good but I didn’t exactly prioritize this little project.
-Nine months passed until I finally printed the photo, found a little frame for it, isolated a time in my schedule and summoned up the nerve to drop by this little home in Hamtramck.
+My intentions were good, but I didn’t exactly prioritize this little project.
+Nine months passed until I finally printed the photo, found a frame for it, isolated a time in my schedule, recalled the address, and summoned the nerve to drop by.
 Nobody home.
-On my next visit, I saw a neighbor walking his big goldendoodle down the sidewalk and learned that the old man had done what took most people less time to do: he died.
+I returned for a second time an again no one answered my knock.
+Was the Mr. Jaros asleep so early or just gone?
+A neighbor walking his big yellow dog passed by me on the sidewalk and told me that the old man had done what it took most people significantly less time to do: he had died.

 I went home feeling disappointed and inexplicably sad about my failure to anticipate this inevitable event.
-It seemed to matter that I’d never have the chance to hear those stories.
+It seemed to matter that I’d never get the chance to hear those stories.

-Meanwhile, I had been living in a beautiful apartment in Detroit as a building superintendent.
-After all those years of moving, I had narrowed my belongings down to “fun size” to ease the burden of the inevitable transition.
-But at this apartment, I let myself accumulate the many trappings of a stable life (mattress! dresser! lamp!) because I believed my space would serve as the “model unit” for the building’s upcoming transition from apartments to condos and that I would be living there throughout that long process.
-I remember the pride I felt sliding a little tab with my name written on it into the slot for my little mailbox and thinking “home is happening here.”
+Meanwhile, I was living in a beautiful apartment in Detroit as a building superintendent.
+After all those years of moving, I had narrowed my belongings down to “trunk size” to ease the burden of the imminent transition.
+But at this apartment, I had let myself accumulate the many trappings of a stable life (mattress! dresser! lamp!) because I believed my space would serve as the “model unit” for the building’s upcoming transition from apartments to condos, and that I would be living there throughout that long process.
+I remember the pride I had felt sliding a little tab with my name on it into the slot for my little mailbox.
+I had claimed it: home.

 Then, I found out that I had to leave my apartment.
 Again.
-I stared at that framed picture of the old man who never moved and realized I couldn’t throw it out or bring it with me, so I had to find its rightful owners.
-I searched online records of recent editions of the small local newspaper The Hamtramck Review until I found the obituary, which cited Polonia funeral home, who I called and then was put in touch with the family of the deceased.
-I asked where I could send a gift and instead found myself sitting on an orange velvet armchair in the middle of the living room of that old house while a player piano churned out a hands-free tune to a room full of people I’d never met.
+Apparently a unit is better model without me in it.
+I contemplated my lived-in apartment.
+I stared at that framed picture of the old man who never moved and realized that, wherever I moved to next, I couldn’t bring it with me.
+But I also couldn’t throw it out.
+I searched online records for a man whose name I knew from that little iPhone note I’d written myself in that 2-minute conversation a year ago, until I found, in a recent edition of The Hamtramck Review, the obituary, which cited Polonia funeral home, who I then called, who offered to provide my contact information to the family of the deceased, who then called me wondering what I had to say.
+I told them I had a momento of the man who turned out to be their uncle, what address could I mail it to?
+They asked that I deliver it in person to the house, as the family would be gathering there that weekend.
+One Saturday later, I found myself sitting on an orange velvet armchair in the middle of the living room of that old house whose image I held in my hand while a player piano churned out a hands-free tune to a room full of people I’d never met.

-The Jaros family was spread around a long living room filled with ancient furniture, heavy curtains, thick carpet and mothball air.
-When the music ended, we introduced ourselves, and shared stories.
+The Jaros family was spread around a long living room filled with antique furniture, heavy curtains, thick carpet and mothball air.
+When the music ended, we introduced ourselves, exchanged hugs, and shared stories.
 Eventually, the conversation turned to the house.
 It was empty, they said- Ben had never married and had no children, and the rest of the family had moved out of the area.
+Where did I live?
+That’s a tricky question right now, I said.
 Would I be interested in buying it?
+A stunning question.

 The first night in that house was scary.
 It seemed that there was so much house but no space for me.
+It was still filled with furniture and boxes and remnants of all the other lives lived here.
 I cleared off one of the mattresses and found something that looked like blood rimming the box spring.
-The shower didn’t work and I took little “bird baths” in the cold water dripping from the bath faucet.
+The shower didn’t work so I took little bird baths in the cold water dripping from the faucet.

 It was also beautiful in many ways.
 I loved the curve of the plaster on the walk up the stairs and the decal in the ceiling.
-I loved the big bedroom and the front porch and the way I just fit into one house on the big block like it was my personal pocket.
+I loved the big bedroom and the front porch and the way I somehow belonged to this one particular house on the big block packed tight with little houses where other anonymous people belonged.

 At one point, I rummaged through the bags of unclaimed clothes that were heading to Salvation Army.
 I found three soft sweaters that had once belonged to Ben and put them on.
 It didn’t feel creepy, it felt cozy.
 They became part of my winter uniform.

 I stayed.
 The family allowed me to buy appliances and make repairs instead of paying rent.
 I learned to “water” the boiler every day and fell asleep at night to the whistle of the steam radiators.
-I got a job- a great job- and realized that I might actually qualify for a mortgage.
+I got a job- a great job- and got to the point where I actually qualified for a mortgage.
 I shoveled the sidewalk and met the neighbors.

 Ben’s family told me all about the house.
-The original owners- Ben’s parents had been Polish immigrants living in New York City.
-Mr. Jaros Sr. worked for the Aeolian piano company (creator of the player piano that now sat in my living room) until he was recruited by Fisher Body and moved to Detroit.
+Ben’s parents were the original owners.
+They had been Polish immigrants who landed in New York City.
+Mr. Jaros Sr. worked for the Aeolian piano company (which explained the player piano that now sat in my living room) until he was recruited by Fisher Body and moved to Detroit.
 His family crammed into overcrowded temporary housing and, while he was at work all day, his wife put the children in a wagon and walked up and down and around town looking for a home to buy.
 She discovered this house while it was still under construction and, for $2.00 down, they bought it.
 That was 1915.
 The kitchen was in the basement and the house was heated with a coal furnace.
-The oldest daughter went back to Poland to work as the handmaiden to a duchess until World War II broke out and she had to leave Europe.
-She returned home with an advanced sense of style and later oversaw many of the wonderful and strange renovations that remain today.
-Ben later was drafted and went to a base in Texas (technically, his only time not living in the home) but he never served in active duty because he was so good at baseball that the Army captain maneuvered for him to stay so that the army team could continue to beat the Navy team in scrimmages at the base.
-Another daughter married and planned to leave home but her parents arranged for the second story to be built so she wouldn’t have to.
+The oldest daughter went back to Poland to work as handmaiden to a duchess until World War II broke out.
+She returned home with an advanced sense of style and later oversaw many of the wonderful and strange renovations in the home that remain today.
+Ben was drafted to the Army and trained in Texas (technically, this was his only time not living in the home).
+He never served active duty because he was so good at baseball that the Army captain maneuvered for him to stay on base in order to beat the Navy team in scrimmages.
+Ben’s sophisticated sister later married and the house gained a second story so the newly-weds wouldn’t have to leave.
 Her husband spoke another language and was unable to communicate with his parents-in-law.
+Another sister was blind and never moved or married.
+Ben cared for her until she died.
 At one time, eleven people lived in the home.
-All these stories, and more, I might’ve heard from Ben if I had ever taken him out for that breakfast, but instead I lived them like inherited memories in the place I now call home.
+All these stories, and more, I might’ve heard from Ben if I had ever taken him out for that breakfast, but instead, I lived them like inherited memories in the place I now call home.

 I had never really lived alone before: I grew up with five sisters, lived with friends in college and got married at 21.
-The hardest thing after my marriage ended was figuring out where to live.
-I was making decisions for myself but I really didn’t know what I wanted.
 At different times in my life, I have been at home in New York City and alone in the woods.
 I am comfortable everywhere and I belong nowhere.
-I did know that I wanted to be able to stay or leave on my own terms and that meant making a commitment.
+When my marriage ended, I found that the hardest thing was figuring out where to live.
+I made decisions, but I really didn’t know what I wanted.
+Eventually, I learned that I at least wanted the ability to stay or leave on my own terms, which would require me to make a commitment.
 I imagined Ben’s spirit infusing me with an anchoring sense of stability, I allowed myself to believe that what had been good enough for him for nearly a century might be good enough for me.

-In September of 2016, I bought the home and became the first person outside of the Jaros family to own this home.
-I planted a tree in the back yard, painted the front door yellow and adopted a stray cat.
+In September of 2016, I bought the home and became the first person outside of the Jaros family to own it.
+I planted a tree in the back yard, painted the front door yellow, and adopted a stray cat.

 Around town, I have my favorite grocery store, my favorite hardware.
-I go on walks and pick up trash with my cat.
+I go on walks and pick up trash with my cat wandering behind me.
 I get voicemails from my neighbor about garbage cans and gardening and water bills.
-On Sundays I sometimes sing at the old coffee shop.
+On Sundays, I sometimes sing at the old coffee shop.
 I mow my lawn and ride my bike and feel at home.
 I do not know how long I will stay, I just know that I have no plans to leave, and that feels very very good.

 Hamtramck is a small city landlocked within the much larger city of Detroit.
-It is something of an island surrounded by railroad tracks and factories and highways rather than water.
-Such isolation leads to to suffocation as often as to sanctuary, but Hamtramck has thrived in its own unique way and is the densest place in Michigan.
-Its slogan− “the world in two square miles”− denotes the incredible diversity in contains, with 44% immigrants, the first majority Muslim city council in America, and sizable minorities of Yemeni, Polish, Bengali, Ukranian, and racially diverse Americans.
+It is something of an island surrounded by railroad tracks and factories and highways.
+Such isolation can lead to suffocation as often as to sanctuary, but Hamtramck has thrived in its own unique way and is the densest place in Michigan.
+Its slogan− “the world in two square miles”− denotes the incredible diversity it contains, with 44% immigrants, the first majority Muslim city council in America, and sizable minorities of Yemeni, Polish, Bengali, Ukranian, and racially diverse Americans.

 When driving down I-75, Hamtramck is a single exit.
-At highway speeds, the sign announcing its arrival is almost consecutive to the one announcing its ending.
-Blink and you’ll miss it.
-Before I lived in here, I used to joke that the name Hamtramck was really a verb that meant “to quickly enter or exit”.
+At highway speeds, the sign announcing its presence is consecutive to the one announcing its passing- blink and you’ll miss it.
+Before I lived in here, I used to joke that the name Hamtramck was really a verb that meant “to quickly enter or exit.”
 Now I know that, for every car on the highway, there’s a destination at the end, and if you go slowly enough, it’s possible to get stuck in Hamtramck’s orbit.